kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   `OpaqueDeviceConfiguration` to a typed `Structured` sibling field on `DeviceConfiguration`, based on wg-device-management feedback that the scheduler should not interpret opaque payloads.
+- 2026-05-14: Pivoted again from the typed `Structured` sibling on `DeviceConfiguration` to driver-published CEL extraction on `ResourceSlice.spec.sharingAffinity`, per @johnbelamaric and
+  @pohly review feedback on PR #5987.
+The claim side reverts to the status-quo opaque config (no new typed claim-side surface), and the scheduler's only assumption becomes "find some GVK objects to which it can apply CEL."
+Removed the `DRAStructuredDeviceConfiguration` feature gate (no longer needed).
+Consolidated into a single `DRASharingAffinity` gate.

+- 2026-05-16: Per @pohly review feedback (#discussion_r3246775761),
+  dropped the `GVK` field from `SharingAffinityExtractor`.
+GVK matching is now the CEL author's responsibility: a CEL expression guards on `object.apiVersion` and `object.kind` and returns the empty string when it does not apply to a given opaque-config object.
+The scheduler unions non-empty returns across all (extractor, opaque-config) pairs.
+Simplifies the API and lets one extractor handle multiple compatible config versions (e.g., v1beta1 + v1 with same field paths) without duplication.
+- 2026-05-17: Added a Driver Upgrades and Schema Evolution playbook under the Recommended Rollout section, covering schema-additive, multi-version-add, breaking-rename, key-rename, DaemonSet rolling upgrade, workload-side lag, and driver-pod removal cases.
+Codifies the multi-version-guard CEL idiom as the recommended upgrade primitive for breaking schema changes.

 ## Drawbacks

 - Adds a new cache dimension (`AffinityStates`) to the scheduler's allocation tracking, increasing the surface area for reconstruction bugs on restart
 - Once a device is locked, its effective affinity cannot change until all claims on that device are released
 - Fragmentation risk remains if affinity values are too fine-grained
 - Conservative handling of legacy in-use devices can temporarily strand schedulable capacity during rollout or migration
-- If a driver declares `sharingAffinity` on a device but no claims ever provide a `Structured` config entry, that device becomes effectively unschedulable for sharing workloads — all claims are filtered out by the "Strict Gating" rule.
-Drivers should coordinate with workload teams to ensure claims include `Structured` parameters before enabling `sharingAffinity` on devices.
+- If a slice declares `sharingAffinity` but a claim's opaque configs do not produce a non-empty value for every key the slice declares, devices in that slice are filtered out for that claim by the "Strict Gating" rule.
+Drivers should coordinate with workload teams to ensure claims carry compatible opaque configs covering every declared key before enabling `sharingAffinity` on slices.
-- Adds a new typed API field (`Structured` sibling on `DeviceConfiguration`) to the `resource.k8s.io` API group — a one-time API surface cost (justified by the per-request scoping and reuse by KEP-5993, but still a new field).
+- Per-evaluation CEL cost is bounded but non-zero; under pathological CEL expressions a slice could elevate per-candidate Filter cost.
+The per-eval cost budget and admission-time parse check are the primary mitigations.
 - Affinity locks are purely in-memory with no API or status field to inspect which devices are locked to which values.
 Debugging lock state in alpha requires scheduler logs; a future enhancement (tracked under Beta graduation) is to surface effective lock state via scheduler-side metrics, scheduler Events on Pending pods, aggregation over existing `ResourceClaim.status.allocation`, or a dedicated scheduler-owned API resource — exact mechanism TBD.

 ## Alternatives